 - Cell Phone Service: Good for most people.

 - Shared meals: Approximately all meals

-- Dietary Practice: Local (food sourced within 150 miles), Organic (no pesticides or synthetic fertilizers), GMO Free (only non-genetically modified organisms), Mostly Vegan, Raw or Mostly Raw
+- Dietary Practice: Local (food sourced within 150 miles), Organic (no pesticides or synthetic fertilizers), GMO Free (only non-genetically modified organisms), Vegan Only (plants only, no animal products) – Please check this only if you are 100% Vegan., Raw or Mostly Raw

 - Dietary Choice or Restrictions: Yes – we all share a common diet.